 Ways to collaborate at this moment is by content contribution, sponsoring give aways or discounts codes for products/sites that may benefit our readers.

 Rocking the Spectrum is as said built on a foundation of stories.
 Real life stories with hard learned lessons or highlighting certain issues, that the writer wants to share with whoever may benefit from it.

 We are interested in strong stories from people of various backgrounds with marginalised status.
 But that’s not all; maybe you are a manager, who has a great story about how you’ve secured a marginalised person work?
 Maybe you are a teacher, who successfully created awareness on a specific relevant subject?
 These stories are important too, because they serve to inspire people, who may not yet have found their own solutions.
 They serve to normalise thinking diversity into areas, where marginalised people often feel excluded.

 You can be a one time contributor, contribute a few times or be a regular contributor (writing at least 6 new articles a year).

 To become a contributor to Rocking the Spectrum, there are a few things you need to be able to check off the list:

-- You can write about your story engagingly to a wide audience – not only your own “group” of people.
+- You can write about your story or topic engagingly to a wide audience – not only your own “group” of people.
 For instance, being a trans person, you don’t only write to trans people on Rocking the Spectrum – you write to all kinds of people.